Edited June 2021

-I can’t tell you how many times I’ve told someone that I’m half Norwegian, or more recently that I live in Norway and run a Norway travel blog (you can read why I chose to move to Norway here), and they’ve sighed and said that they would love to visit Norway someday, but it will have to wait until they have enough money.
+I can’t tell you how many times I’ve told someone that I live in Norway and run a Norway travel blog (you can read why I chose to move to Tromsø, Norway here), and they’ve sighed and said that they would love to visit Norway someday, but it will have to wait until they have enough money.

 It’s hard to find truly useful advice for budget travel to Norway, I guess because most backpackers don’t stay in Norway long enough to learn all the budget hacks here, while Norwegians, well, make Norwegian salaries.

 Norwegians are the first to admit that their country is really expensive, but the truth is most Norwegians can afford to live in Norway in an expensive way.
 And the secret is that there are ways to avoid those expenses, if you really want to.

 In fact when Dan and I moved here last summer my aunt warned us that we shouldn’t expect to be able to save any money while living in Norway, yet even when I was working 4 days a week at a supermarket I saved an average of $1,300 a month without really watching my finances.
 These days this travel blog is my full-time job and I still save money here, so traveling to Norway on a budget is totally possible.